-Welcome to Northumberland National Park!
-Along the western edge of this magnificent county are 405 square miles of outstanding landscape from Hadrian’s Wall - part of the Frontiers of the Roman Empire -World Heritage Site in the south, to Kielder Water & Forest Park to the west, then reaching up along the Cheviot Hills towards the Scottish Border.
+Along the western edge of this magnificent county are 405 square miles of outstanding landscape.
+From Hadrian’s Wall – part of the Frontiers of the Roman Empire -World Heritage Site in the South, to Kielder Water & Forest Park in the West.
+Reaching up along the Cheviot Hills towards the Scottish Border.
 We have the clearest air and darkest skies in Britain; and four of the country’s cleanest rivers are sourced in our hills.
 The least populated of all the National Parks, it is home to less than 2,000 people, most of whom live along one of its six main river valleys.
-It is officially the country’s most tranquil location, criss-crossed by 700 miles of footpaths and rights of way, where you can walk, cycle or horse-ride with only the sounds of nature for company.
+It is officially the country’s most tranquil location, criss-crossed by 700 miles of footpaths and rights of way, you can explore with only the sounds of nature for company.

 The Northumberland Coast

 This bright, wild, lonely coast sweeps along some of Britain’s finest beaches and is internationally noted for its wildlife.

 Low headlands and rocky coves provide a dramatic setting for both Bamburgh and Dunstanburgh Castles and shelter for working harbours such as Craster.

 Much of the coast is owned or managed by conservation organisations and includes many Sites of Special Scientific Interest.
 The dunes, marshes and mud-flats of the Lindisfarne National Nature Reserve are one of the best sites in Europe for waders and waterfowl and offshore.
 The Farne Islands are a protected seabird sanctuary.
 The AONB’s (Area of outstadning natural beauty) dune systems are a particularly fine example of this fragile habitat.